Finding and sharing NeuroML models#

 Open Source Brain#

-Open Source Brain is a platform for sharing, viewing, analyzing, and simulating standardized models from different brain regions and species.
+Open Source Brain is a platform for sharing, viewing, analysing, and simulating standardized models from different brain regions and species.
+An index of various NeuroML models on Open Source Brain and their validation status can be seen here.

 To add your NeuroML model to Open Source Brain, please see the information on this page.